maxcraig112/FIT3162-Canary/Documentation/local-development.md

+## Authenticating to Google Cloud

+everyday you'll need to begin your development by logging into to Google Cloud so you can access the GCP project. this involves running the command
+`gcloud auth application-default login`

+Once logged in you should be able to use services on gcloud from your local

 ## Using Postman

 if you want to test sending requests to your api's with input parameters, your best bet is using Postman.